the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 ];
 ~~~~~~~

-The content of the **index.html** HTML file's body tag is the following:
+The content of the **index.html** HTML file's body tag will be the following:

 {title="index.html",lang="html"}
 ~~~~~~~